Vitamins for AMD

-Advanced AMD develops when cells in your macula begin to break down.
+Advanced dry AMD develops when cells in your macula begin to break down or when wet AMD develops.
 This is when the blurred spot in your central vision starts getting bigger and darker.
 That is what robs you of your central vision.

 Dry AMD and AREDS Vitamins

 AREDS 2 (Age-Related Eye Disease Study 2) was a very large research study.
 It looked at taking vitamins and minerals daily for AMD.
 This study found that certain nutritional supplements could help some people who have a lot of drusen.
-These supplements may also help people who have lost a lot of vision in at least one eye from AMD.
+These supplements may also lower risk of wet AMD and vision loss in the second eye of people who lost vision in one eye from AMD.
 Taking the following nutritional supplements every day may help these people lower their risk of getting late-stage or wet AMD: